coruzzilab/connectf_react/src/components/tutorial/tutorial.md

 *Network Graph will be slow and will impact overall browser performance if the network has too many edges.*

-Queried transcription factors are displayed as a group on the left side, with target genes on the right side, grouped by the number of targeting transcription factors.
+Queried TFs are displayed as a group on the left side, with target genes on the right side, grouped by the number of targeting TFs.

 Additionally, you can upload a list of edges to be displayed along with the current network with the "**Upload Edges**" button.
 Note that user uploaded edges will only connect existing genes in the network.
 No new genes will be placed in the network.

+### AUPR — (Area Under Precision Recall)

+If a [Target Network](#select-target-network) is selected/uploaded during the query, an auotmated precision/recall analysis is performed and AUPR for the predicted/inferred network is reported using the validated edges from the query results.
+A precision cutoff can be selected using the slide bar or text box to refine/prune the network and the table will auotmatically be updated to display the results.

+*This feature only appears if a [Target Network](#select-target-network) is selected during query. **A ranked network is required**, otherwise the results will be meaningless*

 ## Target List Enrichment

 All the queried analyses will be checked against [uploaded gene list](#select-a-target-gene-list) or [uploaded network](#select-target-network) for enrichment.

-Enrichment is calculated using a Fisher's exact test to check for significant overlap of an analysis' target genes and the gene list.
-P-values represents the probability of having an overlap greater than the one observed.
-All p-values are FDR corrected using the Bonferroni correction.
+Enrichment is calculated using a Fisher's exact test to check for significant overlap between the validated TF-targets returned by the query and the selected target gene list(s).
+The user can toggle between *P*-value, specificity (percent of TF-target genes in the selected target list) or influence (percent of genes in the selected target list regulated by the TF).
+All *P*-values are FDR corrected using the Bonferroni correction.

 ## Motif Enrichment

+### Motif Cluster Table

+For each TF analysis returned by the query, the 500 bp promoter region of the TF-target genes will be checked for enrichment of any of 80 cis-motif clusters from Brooks et al 2019 (See [Citations](/citations)).
+By default, a *P*-value cutoff (alpha) of 0.05 is used and only clusters that are enriched in at least one TF-analysis are displayed.
+All *P*-values are FDR corrected using the Bonferroni correction.

+Enrichment is also shown for any selected target gene list or network.
+FDR correction on these is done independently of the validated TF-target analyses returned by the query.

+### Individual Motifs

+ConnecTF also contains 1310 cis-motifs for 730 Arabidopsis TFs collected from Cis-BP (See [Citations](/citations)).
+Enrichement of each of these experimentally validated TF cis-motifs in the queried TF-target analyses can calculated in this tab.
+By default, only the cis-motif(s) for the TF itself will be calculated, but users can use the *Select Motifs* button to calculate enrichment of any of the other motifs in the targets of a specifc TF analysis, or use the *Add/Remove Motifs* button to select a cis-motif for all queried analyses

+### Changing the Cutoff and Geneic Region

+The *Options* button at the top of each of the motif enrichment tabs can be used to adjust the *P*-value cutoff (alpha) or select other geneic regions (e.g. 1000bp promoter, 5'UTR, CDS etc.).

 ## Gene Set Enrichment

 Gene set enrichment is the pairwise significance of overlap between all the analyses queried using the Fisher's exact test.
-The coordinates on the grid, with each row and column representing a different analysis, indicate which 2 analyses the cell represents, and the shading color indicates the significance off overlap.
+The coordinates on the grid, with each row and column representing a different analysis, indicate which analyses the cell represents, and the shading color indicates the significance off overlap.
 A darker color indicates an increased significance of overlap.

 ## Sungear

 ![sungear](../../images/Sungear.png)

-Sungear is a list overlap visualization tool conceptualized by [Poultney *et al*](/citations#tools).
+Sungear, orginally published by [Poultney *et al*](/citations#tools), is an interactive tool to display/visual overlaps between gene lists resulting from different queries, similar to a Venn diagram.

+Vertices on the outer polygon are anchor points, one for each TF-target analysis queried.
+Circular nodes represents non-overlapping gene sets that are in common between combinations of analyses.
+Each node has one or more arrows pointing to the vertices corresponding to the analyses which contains the genes.

+The *P*-values indicate whether a node contains greater or fewer genes than expected given the total number of targets regulated by each of the queried analyses.